About the speakers and organizing committee:

 Waltraud Kolb is Assistant Professor of Literary Translation at the Center for Translation Studies at the University of Vienna.
 One recent focus of her research is on digital tools and machine translation in the literary field and literary translation and post-editing processes.
 She is also a professional translator and a member of the executive board of the Austrian Association of Literary Translators.

 Duncan Large is Executive Director of the British Centre for Literary Translation at the University of East Anglia in Norwich.
 He is Professor of European Literature and Translation at UEA, having taught previously at the Universities of Oxford, Paris III (Sorbonne Nouvelle), Dublin (Trinity College) and Swansea.
 He also chairs the PETRA-E Network of European institutions dedicated to the education and training of literary translators.
 Duncan researches widely in modern German literature and thought (especially the work of Friedrich Nietzsche), in comparative literature and translation studies.
 He has authored and edited six books about Nietzsche and German philosophy; he has also published two Nietzsche translations with Oxford World’s Classics (Twilight of the Idols, Ecce Homo), and one translation from the French (Sarah Kofman’s Nietzsche and Metaphor).
-With Alan D. Schrift and Adrian Del Caro he is General Editor of The Complete Works of Friedrich Nietzsche (Stanford University Press).
+With Jacob Blakesley (Sapienza, Rome) he is Editor of the monograph series Routledge Studies in Literary Translation; with Alan D. Schrift and Adrian Del Caro he is General Editor of The Complete Works of Friedrich Nietzsche (Stanford University Press).
 His latest book publications are the co-edited volumes Untranslatability: Interdisciplinary Perspectives (Routledge, 2018) and Nietzsche’s "Ecce Homo" (de Gruyter, 2021).

 Gea Schelhaas is the director of the ELV (Centre of Expertise for Literary Translation).
 On behalf of the ELV, she participates in the European PETRA-E network.
 After attaining her degree in Dutch Language and Literature from the University of Utrecht, her first job was as an editor at BulkBoek Publishing.
 From 1999 onwards she held several Communications positions at the Koninklijke Bibliotheek, National Library of The Netherlands, in The Hague.
 Currently, she is working on a website about ‘The Hollandsche Lelie’ (The Dutch Lily) a magazine for young ladies that was issued from 1887 to 1933 (www.dehollandschelelie.nl).

 Karlijn Waterman is senior policy officer at the Union for the Dutch Language (Nederlandse Taalunie).
+She is contact for Dutch Studies in North and South America, the Mediterranean Region and South Africa.
 She coordinates the policy program of the Union for the Dutch language for translation, which covers the support of teaching all types of translation in Dutch studies worldwide, monitoring the infrastructure for Dutch Language translation and the Centre of Expertise for Literary Translation.
 She is board member of the European PETRA-E Network on the education of literary translators, that succeeded the PETRA-E project.
 Previously she was secretary of the board of the Centre of Expertise for Literary Translation (ELV), and initiated in that capacity the European literary translation project PETRA-E.